James4Ever0/pyjom/tests/chatterbot_test/README.md

-this library needs to be trained. also we need to
+this library needs to be trained. also we need to replace this with the original 'levenshtein' based repeater bot.

+warning: chatterbot use spacy. it may leads to OOM. better reserve its use for now. maybe the sentence bert based vector search is better than chatterbot.